progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Now, each user that does this has to send their public key to you or whoever is administrating the Git server (assuming you’re using an SSH server setup that requires public keys).
 All they have to do is copy the contents of the `.pub` file and e-mail it.
 The public keys look something like this:-->

 Jeder Benutzer der dies macht, muss seinen öffentlichen Schlüssel an sich senden oder wer auch immer den Git-Server administriert (angenommen Du benutzt eine SSH-Server Konfiguration, die öffentliche Schlüssel benötigt).
-Alles was die Benutzer tun müssen ist, den Inhalt der `.pub`-Datei zu kopieren und an dich per E-Mail zu schicken.
+Alles was die Benutzer tun müssen ist, den Inhalt der `.pub`-Datei zu kopieren und an Dich per E-Mail zu schicken.
 Der öffentliche Schlüssel sieht etwa wie folgt aus:

 	$ cat ~/.ssh/id_rsa.pub
 	ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAklOUpkDHrfHY17SbrmTIpNLTGK9Tjom/BWDSU